Islandora Playbook¶

 $ cd islandora-playbook

-$ cp -r inventory/vagrant inventory/example
+$ cp -r inventory/vagrant inventory/production

 Then you can update the following entries in the following files using your own information.
 If an entry does not exist in a file, just add it.
 Ansible will then use the value you provide instead of relying on its defaults.